 Understanding humans starts with understanding the basics of human behavior, and meeting these motivational needs takes more than a carrot-and-stick approach.
 In this book, Daniel H. Pink presents better ways to match management practices with three core human needs: the need to direct our own lives, the need to learn and create, and the need for improvement.

 Developing a proactive workforce requires understanding the strong nature of habitual reactions.
-In this book, award-winning New York Times business reporter Charles Duhigg provides scientific explanations behind identifying and changing habits and anecdotes on how the right habits influenced the success of several prominent individuals and organizations, including Michael Phelps, Martin Luther King, Jr., and Target stores.
+In this book, award-winning New York Times business reporter Charles Duhigg provides scientific explanations behind identifying and changing habits.
+He also offers anecdotes on how the right habits influenced the success of several prominent individuals and organizations, including Michael Phelps, Dr. Martin Luther King, Jr., and Target stores.